ulrikpedersen/automatic-carnival/doc/start.rst

 This will install PyTango in the system python installation directory.
 (Since PyTango9, :ref:`itango` has been removed to a separate project and it will not be installed with PyTango.)
-If you whish to install in a different directory, replace the last line with:
+If you wish to install in a different directory, replace the last line with:

 .. sourcecode:: console